AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 ## Learner transcript file content {#learnertranscriptfilecontent}

 A typical learner transcript file consists of six excel sheets in a single file.
-The learner transcript sheets give an overall insight into data including the number of learners involved per course, their skills, the&nbsp;completion percentage based on course or learner, and a compliance dashboard.
+The learner transcript sheets give an overall insight into data including the number of learners involved per course, their skills, the completion percentage based on course or learner, and a compliance dashboard.
 The following are the dashboards available in learner transcripts:

 **Learner Transcript**

 In the learner transcript excel sheet, along with profile details about the learner, a learning object wise consumption details are provided such as enrollment date, started date, grade achieved, quiz score obtained.
-If courses are part of any learning program, they are listed&nbsp;separately apart from individual course consumption details.&nbsp;
+If courses are part of any learning program, they are listed separately apart from individual course consumption details.

 **1- Learning Activity Dashboard**